mikolajhojda/real-time-analysis-crypto/README.md

 # Real Time Analysis of Crypto Data

-A real-time data analysis pipeline that consumes streaming financial data.
+A real-time data analysis pipeline that consumes streaming financial data from Binance API.
 It integrates Apache Kafka for publishing and consuming data, calculates trading strategy and uses Flask via HTTP endpoints.

 ## Structure
 ```